MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-totals-grouping.md

 ...
 ```

+Looking at the sample query, you can use `Max` method to get the greatest number of items in sales orders for each customer.
 The following table illustrates the resulting dataset for the query.

 |Customer_Number|Customer_Name|Qty|
 |---------------------|-------------------|--------------|